The global behaviors for defocusing wave equations in two dimensional exterior region: Introduction

-Backing to the problem on $\rR\times\rR^2\backslash \rK$ with Dirichlet boundary condition, we expect similar results as above.
-When the space dimension is $d=3$, Smith and Sogge \cite{MR1308407} first showed the global existence for smooth solution in energy critical case $p=5$ while $\rK$ is concave.
-Later, Burq, Lebeau and Planchon \cite{MR2393429} established the global existence result in energy space for equation on any bounded domain, which can also be extended to general region since $\square$ has finite propagation speed.
+Backing to the problem with Dirichlet boundary condition, we expect similar results as above.
+When the space dimension is $d=3$, Smith and Sogge \cite{MR1308407} first showed the global existence of smooth solution in energy critical case $p=5$ while $\rK$ is convex.
+Later, Burq, Lebeau and Planchon \cite{MR2393429} established the global existence result in energy space for equation on any bounded domain, which can also be extended to a general region since wave operator $\square$ has a finite propagation speed.
 On the other hand, Blair, Smith and Sogge \cite{MR2566711} proved the solution is scattered while $\rK$ is star-shaped.
-These authors only consider the most difficult energy critical case, yet such process can be easily modified to the sub-critical cases at least for $p\geq 3$.
+These authors considered the most difficult energy critical case, yet such a process can be easily modified to the sub-critical cases at least for $p\geq 3$.

-However, for the case that space dimension is $d=2$, even though \eqref{Eq:oe} always be sub-critical, less is known about its behaviors.
+However, in the case that space dimension is $d=2$, even though \eqref{Eq:oe} always being sub-critical, less is known about its behaviors.
 On the one hand, as that in $\rR^{1+2}$, it is difficult to find a suitable vector field when $p$ is small.
 Particularly, the presence of the obstacle $\rK$ gives additional restrictions to the vector field and also inhibits us when obtaining pointwise estimates.
-On the other hand, to reach the scattering result, one shall need the Strichartz estimate, which is extra difficult to obtained when $d=2$.
-As discussed by Vainberg \cite{MR0415085}, Burq \cite{MR1789924} and Ralston \cite{MR552527}, the local energy estimate that required to prove the global Strichartz estimate holds only for Dirichlet boundary condition but not for Neumann boundary condition.
-Meanwhile, as showed in \cite{MR2584618} by Smith and Sogge, \cite{MR1789924}, and \cite{MR2084401} by Metcalfe, the Sobolev index $s$ can only be $1/2$ while deducing the global Strichartz estimate, which is not enough to show scattering.
-Excepting that, even local versions of the Strichartz estimate are rarely discussed when $d=2$.
-For example, in \cite{MR1308407} it required $\rK$ to be concave.
-In \cite{MR2566711} it required $3/q+1/h\leq 1/2$ for admissible pair $(q,h,s)$, which is helpless to our problem.
+On the other hand, for example, those Strichartz estimates used in \cite{MR4395159} are hard to generalize in exterior region.
+As discussed by Vainberg \cite{MR0415085}, Burq \cite{MR2001179} and Ralston \cite{MR552527}, the local energy estimate that required to prove the global Strichartz estimate holds only for the Dirichlet boundary condition but not for the Neumann boundary condition.
+Meanwhile, as shown in \cite{MR2584618} by Hidano, Metcalfe, Smith, Sogge and Zhou, \cite{MR1789924} by Smith and Sogge, and \cite{MR2084401} by Metcalfe, the Sobolev index $s$ can only be $1/2$ while deducing the global Strichartz estimate, which is not enough to show scattering.
+One approach to bypass this limitation is to establish a weak version of Strichartz estimate, such as that obtained in Smith, Sogge and Wang \cite{MR2888248}.
+However, unluckily, their results can not be used in our problem.